stazay/BG_ModInstaller/README.md

 This will help you automate that process for the future!

 1. Simply download all of your desired mods into a source folder.
-2. Ensure they are all in .zip file format.
-3. If any desired mod is a lone .exe file (eg. from Gibberlings3);
-- Run them and extract them into a folder.
-- Next, place the contents of that file into another .zip file which should live in your source folder.
-4. Update mod_config.json to include the required parameters, like in the example provided.
+2. Update mod_config.json to include the required parameters, like in the example provided.
-5. The first component installed for your very first mod should include the language parameter, eg. "2" for English.
+3. Important note: the first component installed for your very first mod should include the language parameter, eg. "2" for English.
-6. Run the code in ModInstaller.py.
+4. Run the code in ModInstaller.py.
-7. A file should be created in your destination folder, named: "install_mods.bat".
+5. A file should be created in your destination folder, named: "install_mods.bat".
-8. Run this file as administrator.
+6. Run this file as administrator.
-9. Watch the mods install...
+7. Watch the mods install...